UedaTakeyuki/pondslider/README.md

 # pondslider
-General purpose sensor handler, read sensor & do somethings (send, save, trigger, ...) with the value.
+Multipurpose sensor handler, read sensor & do somethings (send, save, trigger, ...) with the value.

 ## What is pondslider